Organization security clearances

 Organizations must get authority to produce, process, store or transmit information electronically for contracts requiring information technology security.
 It may be granted to organizations producing, processing, storing or transmitting sensitive information electronically for a specific contract.

-Find out about information technology security requirements
+Learn more about information technology security requirements.

-How to obtain authority to produce, process, store, or transmit information electronically
+Obtaining authority to produce, process, store, or transmit information electronically

 Information technology inspections

-IT security inspections are performed after contract award—but before your organization begins producing, processing, storing or transmitting sensitive electronic information.
+IT security inspections are performed after contract award but before your organization begins producing, processing, storing or transmitting sensitive electronic information.

 Communications security and information security